dhdannychoi/academic-kickstart/content/publication/parochialism/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Revise and resubmit at *Proceedings of the National Academy of Sciences*" publication_short = ""
+publication = "Accepted at *Proceedings of the National Academy of Sciences*" publication_short = ""

 # Abstract and optional shortened version.
 abstract = "Ingroup bias and outgroup prejudice are pervasive features of human behavior, motivating various forms of discrimination and conflict.
-In an era of increased cross-border migration, these innate tendencies exacerbate inter-group conflict between host populations and immigrant groups, raising the question of how conflict can be overcome.
-We address this question through a field intervention conducted in 31 cities across three German states, designed to measure assistance provided to strangers during everyday social interactions.
-This randomized trial found that cultural integration signaled by sharing social norms mitigates--but does not eliminate--bias against outgroups driven by perceptions of ethno-religious differences.
-Our results suggest that eliminating or suppressing ascriptive differences is not a necessary path to conflict reduction in multicultural societies; rather, achieving a shared understanding of civic behavior can form the basis of cooperation." abstract_short = ""
+In an era of increased cross-border migration, these tendencies exacerbate inter-group conflict between native populations and immigrant groups, raising the question of how conflict can be overcome.
+We address this question through a large-scale field intervention conducted in 28 cities across three German states, designed to measure assistance provided to immigrants during everyday social interactions.
+This randomized trial found that cultural integration signaled through shared social norms mitigates -- but does not eliminate -- bias against immigrants driven by perceptions of religious differences.
+Our results suggest that eliminating or suppressing ascriptive (e.g. ethnic) differences is not a necessary path to conflict reduction in multicultural societies; rather, achieving a shared understanding of civic behavior can form the basis of cooperation." abstract_short = ""

 # Is this a selected publication? (true/false)